 In a hard economy, build relationships by offering freebies.

-The best content marketing tip right now is that anything free does really well in a recession.
+The best tip for B2B marketing agencies right now is that anything free does really well in a recession.
 Free content, free webinars, free checklists, free offers, free anything does extremely well on the consumer side.

 The freemium is a very effective SaaS marketing strategy as well, so consider using a scaled down version of your product to drive deal flow.